rolme/nodebuckshq/README.md

-# Nodebucks Admin
+# NodebucksHQ
-> The admins are the difference
+> Admin are for bucking nodes.
 ---

-Nodebucks Admin is a single page application using React/Redux.
+NodebucksHQ is a React single page application using Redux.
-- Node 10.4.1
+- Node 10.10
+- NPM 6.2
+- Yarn 1.9.4

 ---
 ## Requirements